HarommelRabbid/LifeLua/README.md

 # LifeLua
-Lua interpreter for the PSVita which combines ease with advanced features.
+LifeLuaJIT is an open-source LuaJIT interpreter for the PSVita which combines ease with advanced features.
+## Documentation
+TBA
+## Samples
+For a showcase of LifeLua's features go to the repository's `sample` folder.
+## Compiling
+TBA